xylix/lean-site-template/README.md

 1. Scroll down to "Environment Variables".
 Enter GITHUB_TOKEN into the Name field and paste the token you copied before into the Value field.
 Then hit "Add".
 1. Last step!
 Scroll back up to the top of the page and click on the "More options" button on the right, then hit "Trigger build".

 At this point, you should be able to see a live version of your site at https://YOUR-USERNAME.github.io/lean-site-template/.

+Because we haven't correctly set the base URL yet, the photos will be broken and the layout won't display properly.
+It looks pretty bad!
+No worries: we'll fix this quickly in the next section.
+The important thing here is to make sure that things were set up properly and that the link works.

-Most of the values are placeholder values for now.
-As we customize the values in the next section, you should be able to see the changes take place immediately at the link above.ß
+Most of the text values are placeholder values for now.
+As we customize the values in the next section, you should be able to see the changes take place immediately.

 ## Customizing the Site